VirginiaLynne has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips

 - Peanut Butter Chocolate Chip: Mix 1 cup of regular or mini chocolate chips into the dough.
 Mound up on a baking sheet and bake at 350 degrees for 10 minutes.

 - Peanut Butter Chocolate Frosted: Mound dough on baking sheet, press down with hand to flatten.
-When they come out of the oven, frost using canned chocolate frosting or homemade gauche made by putting 1 cup chocolate chips, 1 TB butter and 1 TB milk in the microwave for 1 minute.
+When they come out of the oven, frost using canned chocolate frosting or homemade gauche made by putting 1 cup chocolate chips, 1 tablespoon butter, and 1 tablespoon milk in the microwave for 1 minute.
 Mix and add some powdered sugar if it is too liquid (some chocolates require the powdered sugar, others don't).
 Frost when cool.
 Try not to eat too many before serving!

 Unlike the sugar cookie mix, this one is great for cutting out without adding extra flour.
 However, it helps to chill the dough a while.
 You can also just make the dough up and keep it in the refrigerator for making some quick treats when guests come over unexpectedly during the holidays.
 Here are some ideas:

 - Whoopie Pies: Make dough and shape into a 2-inch diameter log (like refrigerated doughs you buy) and put in refrigerator overnight.
 Slice into 1/4 inch circles.
 Bake in a 350-degree oven for 10 minutes.
 Cool.
 Put a dab of vanilla frosting on one and put another on top to make Whoopee pie.
 These are a terrific snack for parties.

 - Gingersnaps: Use the same log and cut very thin slices.
 Put slices on a baking sheet covered with foil or parchment.
 Sprinkle sugar on top.
 Bake in a 350-degree oven for about 7–8 minutes or until lightly brown.
 These are great with coffee or tea.

 - Christmas Gingerbread Men: My signature Christmas treat is making Gingerbread Men and then frosting them with white frosting, red or green sprinkles, and then using red and green M&Ms for eyes and buttons.
 My kids prefer this with sugar cookies, but I'm partial to gingerbread.